golang-leipzig/golang-leipzig.github.io/content/posts/first-meetup-date-is-fixed-2019-02-08.md

 - announcement
 ---

-The first Golang and Cloud Native Meetup will take place on Friday, 8th of February 2019 starting 19:00 at [Basislager Leipzig](https://www.basislager.co/), ground floor.
+The first Golang and Cloud-Native Meetup will take place on Friday, 8th of February 2019 starting 19:00 at [Basislager Leipzig](https://www.basislager.co/), ground floor.